nicolas-san/drupal_8_simple_dev_env/README.md

 vagrant destroy
 vagrant up
 ```

+## Install Drupal 8
+Go to https://drupal.localdev and install it.

 ## Debug
 You can make ansible more verbose by adding "vv" to the ansible command in the Vagrantfile: